Nebarnard/DegreeJobTracker/README.md

 ### Editing/Deleting the Admin View Login Credentials
 If a user forgets their credentials or you wish to add a user you can fix this by following the steps below:
 1. Decide on what you want the username and password to be. (eg. Username: admin, Password: password).
-2. Run the `Password Hasher` application and enter the password you wish to use.
+2. Open the [Password Hasher](https://nebarnard.github.io/DegreeJobTracker/) application and enter the password you wish to use.
+3. Copy the password with the "Copy Hashed Password" button.
-3. Run the following sql on the database, replacing ***YourUsernameHere*** and ***YourPasswordHashHere*** with your chosen username and the password hash:
+4. Run the following sql on the database, replacing ***YourUsernameHere*** and ***YourPasswordHashHere*** with your chosen username and the password hash:
     ```
     INSERT INTO user_credential
         (username, password)